Shamanism among Alaska Natives: Tlingit

-Every Tlingit has his own guardian spirit called tu kinaayéik (tu – 'their', kinaa – 'above', yéik – 'spirit helper').
+Every Tlingit has his own guardian spirit called tu kinaayéik (tu – 'inside', kinaa – 'above', yéik – 'spirit helper').
 An evil or unclean person is deserted by his spirit.
 All spirits like cleanliness, the sound of the drum and rattle.
 A shaman who wishes to summon the spirits must practice alone for three to twelve months and the house in which the performance is to take place must be carefully cleaned as well as the songs and the dances.

 Another duty of the shaman in Tlingit society is to expose witches.
 Witches, both men and women, are called naakws’aatí ('master of medicine') and are supposed to have learned their skills from Raven while he lived on Earth.
 A witch is someone who harms another through magic, or are a source of illness.
 The shaman helps the person who is the victim of this witchcraft by thoroughly cleaning their house, and finding their belongings that the witch stole to perform this act.

 The ability of a shaman depends on the amount of spirits under his control and if he is a good shaman he can prosper, but if he does not maintain proper rapport with these spirits they might kill him.
 Every shaman in the Tlingit culture has his own spirits for whom there are special names and songs.
 He rarely inherits the spirits of ancestors, but they do occasionally appear to him and then the shaman makes a practice of entertaining them.
 Another belief is that the shaman has the power to throw his spirits into anyone who does not believe in him; and these people faint, or gets cramps.
 A shaman can bring better weather, the shaman will go into the water; if his hair gets wet, it will rain.

+Yup’ik Shamans

+Yup’ik spiritual life emphasized reciprocity with animal spirits.
+Shamans (angalkuq) worked to maintain this balance, especially through seasonal ceremonies.
+They communicated with spirit helpers, treated the sick, and predicted changes in weather or game patterns.

+Masks were a critical part of ritual life, used to embody spirits during dances and storytelling.
+While many of these practices were suppressed, modern cultural institutions have revived interest in mask carving, drumming, and dance as forms of spiritual continuity.
+Some Yup’ik elders still speak of spiritual experiences similar to those once performed by shamans.